eProsima/Micro-XRCE-DDS-docs/docs/quickstart.rst

         printf("Status response received\n");
     }

-You pass that callback to the create operation so all the status responses for that Client are received on that callback.
+You pass that callback to the create Operation so all the status responses for that Client are received on that callback.
 For creating a Client you need the callback and the Client State you create before.

 .. code-block:: C

     XRCEInfo create_client_info = create_client(state, on_status_received, NULL);

-The XRCEInfo you get from this function provides you with the request id generated as well as the Entity ID the object created will have in the Agent.
+The XRCEInfo you get from this function provides you with the request ID generated as well as the Entity ID the object created will have in the Agent.

 Setup a Participant
 ^^^^^^^^^^^^^^^^^^^

 For establishing DDS communication you need to create a :class:`Participant` for your Client in the Agent.
-You do this calling create participant:
+You do this calling create Participant:

 .. code-block:: C